All Episodes

 So much for Hopenhagen, eh?

-192 Nation Climate Conference beginning in three weeks in Copenhagen had originally been intended to produce a new global climate change treaty.
+192 Nation Climate Conference, beginning in three weeks in Copenhagen, had originally been intended to produce a new global climate change treaty.

-Hopes for that have dimmed lately, but comments by Obama and fellow leaders at a hastily arranged breakfast meeting here on the sidelines in Singapore served to put the final nail in any remaining expectations for the December summit.
+Hopes for that have dimmed lately, but comments by Obama and fellow leaders at a hastily arranged breakfast meeting here on the sidelines in Singapore serve to put the final nail in any remaining expectations for the December summit.

 Michael Froman, Obama's deputy national security advisor, said, yeah, there was an assessment out there by the leaders that it's unrealistic to expect a full internationally legally binding agreement that could be negotiated between now and Copenhagen, which starts in 22 days.